GoogleChrome/developer.chrome.com/site/en/_partials/privacy-sandbox/glossary-entries/clickthrough-conversion.md

-A conversion attributed to an ad that was 'clicked'.
+A click-through conversion is a conversion attributed to an ad that was 'clicked'.